-Mark Malloch‐Brown is a former number two in the United Nations as well as having served in the British cabinet and foreign office.
-He now sits in the House of Lords and is active both in business and in the nonprofit world.
-He also remains deeply involved in international affairs.
+Mark Malloch‐Brown is a former number two in the United Nations and has served in the British Cabinet and Foreign Office.
+He is active in business and international affairs, and serves on several nonprofit boards, including the International Crisis Group.

-He served as deputy secretary‐general and chief of staff of the UN under Kofi Annan.
-For six years before that he was the administrator of the UNDP, leading the UN’s development efforts around the world.
-He was later minister of state in the foreign office, covering Africa and Asia, and was a member of Gordon Brown's cabinet.
-Other positions have included vice‐chairman of George Soros’s investment funds as well as his Open Society Foundations philanthropy, a vice president at the World Bank, and the lead international partner in a political consulting firm.
-He also has served as vice chairman of the World Economic Forum.
+Malloch-Brown served as UN deputy secretary‐general and chief of staff under Kofi Annan.
+Before this, he was administrator of the UNDP, where he led global development efforts.
+He covered Africa and Asia as minister of state in the Foreign Office, and was a member of Gordon Brown's cabinet.
+Other positions have included World Bank vice president, lead international partner in a political consulting firm, and vice chairman of the World Economic Forum.
 He began his career as a journalist at the Economist.

 Knighted for his contribution to international affairs, Malloch-Brown is a Distinguished Practitioner at Oxford University’s Blavatnik School of Government, an adjunct fellow at Chatham House’s Queen Elizabeth Program, and has been a visiting distinguished fellow at the Yale Center for the Study of Globalization.